-- (1) Reflects the grant date fair value of phantom units, PSUs or restricted stock awards, as applicable, computed in accordance with FASB ASC Topic 718.
-For 2022, the portion of the amount reflected in this column relating to the PSUs is calculated based on probable outcome as of the grant date and assumes achievement between target and maximum.
-The grant date value of PSUs granted in 2022 assuming achievement of maximum performance is \$3,027,599 for Mr. Foran, \$1,449,127 for Messrs.
-Goodwin, Singleton and Adams and \$698,666 for Mr. Frenzel. - (2) No stock option awards were granted to our Named Executive Officers. - (3) Represents awards pursuant to the Cash Incentive Plan.
-See "-Compensation Discussion and Analysis-2022 Annual Cash Incentive Compensation" above. - (4) Consists of \$21,350 in 401(k) Company and matching contributions as described in "-Compensation Discussion and Analysis-Benefits" and \$2,599 in long-term care insurance premiums. - (5) Reflects 401(k) Company and matching contributions as described in "-Compensation Discussion and Analysis-Benefits." - (6) Consists of \$21,350 in 401(k) Company and matching contributions as described in "-Compensation Discussion and Analysis-Benefits" and \$2,281 in long-term care insurance premiums. - 60 Matador Resources Company | 2023 Proxy Statement
+(1) Reflects the grant date fair value of phantom units, PSUs or restricted stock awards, as applicable, computed in accordance with FASB ASC Topic 718.
+The Company uses the Monte Carlo simulation method to measure the fair value of PSUs and the closing price of the Company's Common Stock on the trading day prior to the grant date to measure the fair value of restricted stock and phantom unit awards.
+For 2023, the portion of the amount reflected in this column relating to the PSUs is calculated based on probable outcome as of the grant date and assumes achievement between target and maximum.
+The grant date value of PSUs granted in 2023 assuming achievement of maximum performance is \$3,324,400 for Mr. Foran, \$1,662,200 for Messrs.
+Singleton, Goodwin and Adams, \$997,320 for Mr. Willey and \$581,770 for Mr. Frenzel.

+(2) Represents awards pursuant to the Cash Incentive Plan.
+See "-Compensation Discussion and Analysis-2023 Annual Cash Incentive Compensation" above.

+(3) Consists of \$23,100 in 401(k) Company and matching contributions as described in "-Compensation Discussion and Analysis-Benefits" and \$2,599 in long-term care insurance premiums.

+(4) Reflects 401(k) Company and matching contributions as described in "-Compensation Discussion and Analysis-Benefits."

+(5) Consists of \$23,100 in 401(k) Company and matching contributions as described in "-Compensation Discussion and Analysis-Benefits" and \$2,281 in long-term care insurance premiums.